 MAKER analysis of the Da-Ae assembly predicted 96,442 protein coding genes after filtering, compared to the 101,400 genes annotated in the reference assembly.
 To explore these differences, we determined the location of the predicted genes in their respective assemblies.
 While Da-Ae contains fewer gene models than Darmor-bzh, 88,605 of the Da-Ae gene models are present on its 19 pseudomolecules compared to Darmor-bzh, which contains 80,927 gene models on its 19 pseudomolecules (Table 1).
 This indicates the improved assembly of pseudomolecules in the Da-Ae assembly.

-To further explore the discrepancy in annotated gene number we determined how much of the discrepancy was due to differences in annotation versus differences in assembly.
+To further explore the discrepancy in annotated gene number, we determined how much of the discrepancy was due to differences in annotation versus differences in assembly.
 Of the 101,040 predicted Darmor-bzh genes, 100,575 are present in the Da-Ae genome assembly and 91,949 are present in the Da-Ae predicted gene set (8,626 Darmor-bzh predicted genes are present in the Da-Ae assembly but not annotated as genes).
 Similarly, of the 96,442 predicted Da-Ae genes, 95,991 are present in the Darmor-bzh genome assembly and 88,303 are present in the Darmor-bzh predicted gene set (7,688 Da-Ae predicted genes are present in the Darmor-bzh assembly but not annotated as genes).
 Thus, almost all of the genes predicted from one genome are present in the other genome, but 8-8.5% of the predicted genes from one genome were not annotated in the other genome.
 One possible explanation for genes that are only present in one of the two annotations is that they are not true genes.
 Indeed, while the average length of predicted Darmor-bzh genes that have a match among Da-Ae predicted gene is 1,048 bases, those that are present in the Da-Ae genome but missing from the Da-Ae annotation average only 536 bases in length.
 Thus, much of the discrepancy in annotation is due to small predicted gene products that may not be true genes or are difficult to reliably annotate.

 Final Assembly Comparison